-If the pupil still has SEND, the cycle then starts again at assess with the updated needs of the pupil.
-SMART outcomes must be agreed before planning a continuation of, or change to, the 'additional to and different from' provision taking account of all the learning to date.
+The cycle then starts again by reassessing the needs of the pupil before planning a continuation of, or change to, the SEN support.

-The effectiveness of provision is monitored by the Senior Leadership Team & Senior Management Team through a variety of means including discussions with all stakeholders, book scrutinies, learning walks, the tracking of pupil progress against targets etc.
+The effectiveness of provision is monitored by the Senior Leadership Team & Senior Management Team through a variety of means including discussions with all stakeholders, book scrutinies, learning walks, the tracking of pupil progress against targets etc. The school has recently purchased software to aid further scrutiny of the effectiveness of all interventions.